Trusted inventory planning system for apparel and fashion brands

 Plan your purchasing budgets

-Inventory Planner’s Open-to-Buy (OTB) feature lets you plan your buying budgets by month or retail weeks.
+Plan your buying budgets with Inventory Planner’s market-leading Open-to-Buy (OTB) feature.
 Plan at the level that works for you – according to SKU, category or by your custom product tags.
-Plan your budgets based on metrics like your previous years’ revenue, expected margins or even the exact number of units you need to order based on retail price.
+Factor in previous years’ revenue, expected margins or even the exact number of units to order based on retail price.

 6